NERSC/LibWrap/module/README.md

 **Wrapping Mechanism**-
 The generator will generate wrapper.c, where all the static and shared wrapping interfaces are given.
 The static wrapper has two main parts: (a) The actual wrapper function and (b) Function Prototype for real function.
 The shared wrapper has three main parts: (a) The actual wrapper (b) The binder with gotcha (c) The handlers for gotcha.
+[Gotcha](https://gotcha.readthedocs.io/en/latest/#) is an API that provides function wrapping.
 All the parts  mentioned above are marked with necessary comments by the generator tool in wrapper.c.

 **Static linking the wrapper with other libraries** -